Day 2 – Journey’s End

 This is Shooting Star Shelter, where I stop for a lunch break and browse the register.

 Most every shelter contains a spiral notebook filled with entries from passing hikers.
-They’re often lending to humor, sometimes accompanied by rough drawings, and just about anything on one’s mind.
+They’re often lending to humor and sometimes accompanied by rough drawings… just about anything that happens to be on one’s mind out here.

-A view to the west at the top of the, aforementioned climb.
+A view to the west at the top of the climb.

 On the way down the mountain I meet a young backpacker with an eyebrow piercing, laboring uphill.